 We started our world tour with an overnight direct flight that was about 10 hours.
 We landed in Milan on a Saturday morning around 9 a.m. and were so excited to get there!
 Check out our perfect Milan itinerary below and what to do in Milan for 3 days.

 Travel Diary: What To Do in Milan for 3 Days

 The first thing you need to know is transportation from the airport.
-A taxi ride ranges from 60-120 euro from the airport into Milan.
+A taxi ride ranges from 60-120 euros from the airport to Milan.
 We decided we didn’t want to pay that much and took a train from the airport to Milano Centrale, the train station in Milan.
 There we took a subway from Milano Centrale to the Duomo stop, where our hotel The Straf was located, our home for the next 3 days!

 Another thing to keep in mind is in popular tourist areas, there are pushy street vendors.
 If someone walks up to you with a rose or offers to take a photo of you, they expect money in return.
-Also there are men who walk around who try to tie a bracelet around your wrist and you have to jerk your arm away from them.
+Also, there are men who walk around who try to tie a bracelet around your wrist and you have to jerk your arm away from them.
 They put the bracelet on you and then scream at you for taking something of theirs and not paying.

 The Duomo in Milan was absolutely beautiful.
 I took a bunch of pictures but I don’t think they even do it justice!

 The best part of the Duomo is being able to make the climb to the top (they also have an elevator up for a small fee).
 Look at that beautiful view!

 After the Duomo, we walked to the Sforza Castle to see the Rondanini Pietà, Michelangelo’s last sculpture before he died.
 The sculpture is incomplete but still is an amazing work of art.
 From one angle it looks like Jesus is lifting up his mother Mary, while another angle looks like Mary is pulling up Jesus.
 We had the place to ourselves and it was nice to sit and examine this for a while.